marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Maryland

-In Maryland, marriages are dissolved through divorce and annulment.
-There are two types of divorce in Maryland; limited and absolute divorce.
+In Maryland, marriages are generally dissolved through divorce and annulment.
+There are two types of divorce in Maryland: limited and absolute divorce.
 A limited divorce does put an end to a marriage permanently, and the spouses are not free to remarry.
 However, an absolute divorce and an annulment completely terminate a marriage and leave both spouses eligible to remarry.
 The effect of each process under Maryland law is distinct and specific.
-An absolute divorce ends an existing marriage while resolving all matters arising from the ending marriage.
+An absolute divorce usually ends an existing marriage while resolving all matters arising from the ending marriage.
 On the other hand, an annulment invalidates a current marriage established on a basis defined under Maryland law as unrecognizable grounds for marriage.
 The Maryland Judicial Authority, through the Circuit Court, is responsible for annulling marriages or granting divorces to spouses eligible for such processes.

 What is a Maryland Divorce Decree?

 A Maryland divorce decree is a record of all final court judgments regarding a divorce.
-This covers vital parts of the divorce and entails the court’s order on child custody, child support, alimony payment, property division, attorney fees payment, debt payment, or the agreement between both parties.
+This primarily covers vital parts of the divorce and entails the court’s order on child custody, child support, alimony payment, property division, attorney fees payment, debt payment, or the agreement between both parties.
 The Clerk of the Circuit Court collates and preserves divorce decrees.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Family court documents generally include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Maryland?